The Miracle Makers?

 Talking to Bloomberg radio earlier this year Dr Mehling expanded on this feeling saying: “It gives you a lot of energy – you can be a lot more productive in many ways.
 It seems to increase your ability to just even work out at the gym, look better, whatever.”

 Of much more interest, however, is stem cell treatment’s potential to heal those who have been suffering from chronic or life-threatening conditions.
-Dr Mehling cites a friend of his who has suffered partial paralysis through a spinal cord injury sustained 16 years ago.
+Dr Mehling cites a friend who has suffered partial paralysis through a spinal cord injury sustained 16 years ago.
 America’s Food and Drug Agency (FDA) will not approve stem cell treatments, so Dr Mehling took her to China for the pioneering treatment.
 (He blames the lack of approval on the insidious influence of America’s multi-billion dollar pharmaceutical industry, but in China things are more lax – if no traditional treatment can be used, license is granted to try experimental procedures more readily.)
 When his friend was treated, the results were little short of miraculous:

 “She had three injections of placenta cord-derived stem cells.
 They were divided intrathecal [applied directly to the spine] and intravenous, 50 per cent in each,” says Mehling.
 “Within about six or seven hours of her first injection she had almost immediate improvement and motor function to her shoulder muscles.
 Then, within about a month, she had improved sensation all the way down to her pelvic area and she had motion in her thumb for the first time in 16 years, so that was pretty dramatic.”